GeitRavi/cucumberSpringBoot/README.md

 # cucumberSpringBoot
-This example is used to Integrate Spring boot with Cucumber (feature)
+Purpose of this example is to show how you can integrate Cucumber for behavior driven testing with Spring Boot integration tests.